-Alice Water Smart aims to preserve our finite groundwater source and secure the long term sustainability of Alice Springs.
+Alice Water Smart is about preserving our finite groundwater source and secure the long term sustainability of Alice Springs.
 Many of us believe our water supply will last forever, as it is drawn from the ancient Amadeus basin.
 However our water is precious and must be used wisely.

-It is a two year project that will help Alice Springs residents to reduce water use by 1600 million litres per year, equivalent to two months average water supply.
+The project has helped Alice Springs residents to reduce water use by 1600 million litres per year, equivalent to two months average water supply.

-Led by a consortium of government and community organisations, Alice Water Smart will help to drive smarter and more efficient use of water in homes, businesses, parks and gardens; and Alice Springs will become a role model for others to follow.
+Led by a consortium of government and community organisations, Alice Water Smart helped to drive smarter and more efficient use of water in homes, businesses, parks and gardens; and Alice Springs has become a role model for others to follow.

 For more information visit www.alicewatersmart.com.au